-Retail sales fall in May as prices rise - BBC News
+Retail sales fall in May as prices rise

 Compared with a year earlier, sales volumes were up by 0.9% - the weakest annual growth rate since April 2013.

-Ole Black, senior statistician at the ONS said: "Increased retail prices across all sectors seem to be a significant factor in slowing growth."
+The ONS said that higher prices across all sectors "seem to be a significant factor in slowing growth".

-The ONS said that average store prices rose by 2.8% over the year, which it said was the largest increase since March 2012.
+Data showed that average store prices rose by 2.8% over the year, which the ONS said was the largest increase since March 2012.

+One of the key factors behind the rise in prices has been the fall in the value of the pound since last year's Brexit referendum, which has increased the cost of imports.

 Non-food stores were the main contributor to the slowdown after reporting an annual sales fall of 1.2%.
 However, food retailers reported growth of just 0.1% - the slowest since July 2013.